 Concussions can appear in many different ways.
-Listed below are sion fall into the four categories listed below.
-A coach, parent or other person who knows the athlete well can often detect these vant questions of the athlete, official or a teammate who was on the field or court at the time of the concussion.
-Below are some can use to help determine whether an athlete has suffered a consome of the signs and symptoms frequently associated with concussions.
-Most signs, symptoms and abnormalities after a concusproblems by observing the athlete and/or by asking a few relesuggested observations and guestions a non-medical individual cussion and how urgently he or she should be sent for appropriate medical care.
+Listed below are some of the signs and symptoms frequently associated with concussions.
+Most signs, symptoms and abnormalities after a concussion fall into the four categories listed below.
+A coach, parent or other person who knows the athlete well can often detect these problems by observing the athlete and/or by asking a few relevant questions of the athlete, official or a teammate who was on the field or court at the time of the concussion.
+Below are some suggested observations and questions a non-medical individual can use to help determine whether an athlete has suffered a concussion and how urgently he or she should be sent for appropriate medical care.